The Ultimate Monteverde Itinerary: 34 Best Things To Do

 Don’t miss wildlife watching off your Monteverde itinerary

-2) Visit the Monteverde Cloud Forest
+2. Visit the Monteverde Cloud Forest

 Possibly the main reason most travellers visit Monteverde is the cloud forest.
-Monteverde Cloud Forest (Reserva Biológica Bosque Nuboso Monteverde) is a huge 10,500 hectare (26,000 acre) reserve and one of the most popular things to do in Monteverde.
+Monteverde Cloud Forest (Reserva Biológica Bosque Nuboso Monteverde) is a huge 10,500-hectare (26,000-acre) reserve and one of the most popular things to do in Monteverde.
 Cloud forests only make up 1% of all forests worldwide, making them super unique.
 They’re tropical or subtropical mountainous forests characterised by a persistent cover of clouds, usually at the canopy level.
 Cloud Forests are really important for the planet as the water condenses on the leaves of the trees, dripping to the forest floor.
 From here, it enters streams and rivers (a process known as fog drip), which are vital for many species of flora and fauna.

-Monteverde Cloud Forest contains more than 10 trails spanning approximately 6 miles (9.6km).
+Monteverde Cloud Forest contains 11 trails spanning approximately 6 miles (9.6km).
 Hiking is the best way to see the cloud forest and its inhabitants.
 Keep an eye out for monkeys, sloths, bats, frogs and butterflies.
 You might also see birds like toucans, macaws and motmots too.
 Taking a Guided Tour in Monteverde Cloud Forest is a great way to learn more about the species you see, as well as maximise your chances of spotting animals.

 Monteverde Cloud Forest entry costs $26 for tourists and $13 for students and Children (USD).
 Cheaper rates are available for residents and the entrance fee can be paid in colónes or US dollars.
 The reserve is open between 07:00 to 16:00 daily.
 Parking is available by the side of the road for free or in the Monteverde Cloud Forest Preserve Parking Lot.
 A bus runs from Banco Nacional in Santa Elena every few hours and costs $1 USD each way.

-3) Visit Santa Elena Cloud Forest
+3. Visit Santa Elena Cloud Forest

 A popular alternative to Monteverde Cloud Forest, Santa Elena Cloud Forest (La Reserva Bosque Nuboso Santa Elena) is a quieter and lesser-known cloud forest in Monteverde.
 Home to 8 miles (13km) of trails, Santa Elena Cloud Forest is a great option for those looking for some longer hikes.
 Book a Private Guided Walk to the Santa Elena Cloud Forest Reserve can be a great way to learn more about the forest and its inhabitants.
 Guided walks can also maximise your chances of seeing animals as local guides know exactly what to look out for.
 Santa Elena Cloud Forest is also popular with birdwatchers.
 We’d recommend booking a Santa Elena Reserve Birding Tour if you’re interested in seeing some of the many magnificent Costa Rican bird species.